software-engineering-project-org/vscode-plugin-automotive-app-deployment/README.md

 # Setup environment
 You need:
-- Running leda instance connected to a local network or the internet
+- Running Eclipse Leda instance connected to a local network or the internet
 - Working private container registry that is running on leda
 - Preconfigured configuration of the container-management service
 - Further resources in `resources` folder